Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

-where $D=4$ and $\lambda=\frac{3H_{0}^{2}}{8\pi G}\approx\left(10^{-3}\mathrm{eV}\right)^{4}$ is the critical density of the universe.
-Up to a constant multiple, it is in fact the inverse of Perelman's partition function \citep{perelman2002entropy} he used to deduce his thermodynamics analogous functionals, although the underlying physical interpretation and relation to gravity is unclear in his seminal paper.
+where $D\equiv4$ and $\lambda=\frac{3H_{0}^{2}}{8\pi G}\approx\left(10^{-3}\mathrm{eV}\right)^{4}$ is the critical density of the universe.
+Up to a constant multiple, it is in fact the inverse of Perelman's partition function \citep{perelman2002entropy} (the inverse is not physical important) he used to deduce his thermodynamics analogous functionals, although the underlying physical interpretation and relation to gravity is unclear in his seminal paper.
+The partition function is a proper starting point to pure gravity.
+Let us explain some quantities appearing in the partition function as follows.

-The relative Shannon entropy $\tilde{N}$ is the Shannon entropy $N$ w.r.t. the extreme value $N_{*}$, i.e. $\tilde{N}=N-N_{*}$, where the Shannon entropy is given by